-Seminal vesicles refer to glands that form part of the reproductive system in men.
+Seminal vesicles are glands that form part of the reproductive system in men.
 These glands are sometimes also called seminal glands.
 In some cases, they are referred to as vesicular glands.
 These glands primarily produce seminal fluids.

 Seminal vesicles thus play a significant role in semen production.
 For this reason, the male reproductive system also depends on the seminal vesicles.
 Without the function of these glands, infertility would develop in a male patient.